 In a nutshell, for customers with a card, there is no need to worry about updating the customer's billing address separately.

 Offline customers are subscribers who do not have a card on file and have an offline subscription.

 For offline subscriptions, the billing information can also be collected during sign up.
 If you've selected the billing address fields for validation, these fields will be automatically displayed when creating the offline subscription through the Chargebee user interface.

 When creating offline subscriptions using the API, you can include the additional attributes for billing_address using the customer object.

 For offline subscriptions, you can update the billing information within the subscription through the web interface or through the update billing info for customer API.

-To link an additional contact, go to Subscriptions › Customers › details page for the customer and click Add Contact:
+To link an additional contact, go to customer's details page and click Add additional contacts:

-The Add Contact form appears, as shown below:
+The form for adding contacts appears, as shown below:

 Fill in the Id - this will be the reference ID used by Chargebee API to identify the contact.